-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with newly diagnosed childhood ependymoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with newly diagnosed childhood ependymoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Recurrence is not uncommon for all grades of ependymoma and may develop many years after initial treatment.
 Late recurrence beyond 10 to 15 years has been reported.[2,3] Disease generally recurs at the primary tumor site,[4,5] although concomitant neuraxis dissemination may also be seen.
 Systemic relapse is extremely rare.
 At time of relapse, a complete evaluation for extent of recurrence is indicated for all patients.